tweag/rules_img/README.md

 # "eager", "lazy", "cas_registry", or "bes"
 common --@rules_img//img/settings:push_strategy=eager

+# The load strategy to use.
+# "eager" or "lazy"
+common --@rules_img//img/settings:load_strategy=eager

+# The daemon to target with image_load
+# "docker" or "containerd"
+common --@rules_img//img/settings:load_daemon=docker

 # Bazel remote cache to use for lazy pushing of container images.
 # Uses the same format as Bazel's --remote_cache flag.
 # Falls back to $IMG_REAPI_ENDPOINT env var.